Is the term to describe activity of the endocrine system

-The thyroid gland often produces a high level, specifically in excess, of thyroid hormones thyroxine and triiodothyronine (T4 and T3 respectively)
+But in Hyperthyroidism, the Thyroid Gland produces a high level, specifically in excess, of thyroid hormones thyroxine and triiodothyronine (T4 and T3 respectively)

 Metabolism and other body functions are closely associated with thyroid hormones.

-When the thyroid is “underactive” it is called hypothyroidism
+When the thyroid is “underactive” it is called Hypothyroidism.

 Causes: